robertoalonsotrillo/_Demiurge_/README.md

 2. The **descriptor** in the **[sequencer model](https://github.com/buganart/descriptor-transformer)** extracts a series of Los Mel Frequency Cepstral Coeﬃcients `MFCC` `.json` strings from the audio files in the `PREDICTOR DB` while the **predictor**, a time-series prediction model, generates projected descriptor sequences based on that data.

-3. As the predicted descriptors are just statistical values, a **query engine** matches them with those extracted from the `RAW GENERATED AUDIO DB` to converte them back to audio.
-The model then replaces the matched with the predicted descriptors using the audio reference from the `RAW GENERATED AUDIO DB`, merging and combining the resultant sound sequences into an output `.wav` audio file.
+3. As the predicted descriptors are just statistical values, a **query engine** matches them with those extracted from the `RAW GENERATED AUDIO DB` before it replaces matched with predicted descriptors using the audio reference from the `RAW GENERATED AUDIO DB`, merging and combining the resultant sound sequences into an output `.wav` audio file.

 Please bear in mind that our model uses **[WandB](https://wandb.ai/)** to track and monitor training.